SamLiyan/BIOL-7800/README.md

 7. Deletes Prokka's raw intermediate/duplicate files from `work/prokka/`,
    keeping only `genome.txt`, `genome.gff`, `genome.faa`, and
    `genome.tsv`.
-8. Deletes the entire `input_data/` folder, since the checksums for those files were already recorded in step 6 and the script re-downloads everything from scratch on the next run.

 On the machine used for this submission (`--cores 8`, `--cpus 8`), the full run took approximately **[UPDATE WITH YOUR MEASURED TIME]**.